-What are Progress Notes in Disability Support?
+What are Progress Notes in Disability Support and Aged Care?

-Timely Updates: They can be updated in real-time or at the end of a shift, helping to create a continuous and coherent picture of patient care.
+- Timely Updates: They can be updated in real-time or at the end of a shift, helping to create a continuous and coherent picture of patient care.

-Streamlining Process: With advances in technology and standardised methodologies, the process of writing nursing progress notes can be more efficient and consistent.
+- Streamlining Process: With advances in technology and standardised methodologies, the process of writing nursing progress notes can be more efficient and consistent.
 By utilising appropriate tools and guidelines, nurses can focus more on patient care and less on administrative tasks.
 See 5 steps to streamline the process of writing nursing progress notes.

-Legal Compliance: Understand that nursing progress notes function as legal and medical records and must be treated with accuracy and confidentiality.
+- Legal Compliance: Understand that nursing progress notes function as legal and medical records and must be treated with accuracy and confidentiality.
 Precise and comprehensive documentation can also protect healthcare providers in legal matters.

-Patient and Family Engagement: Share appropriate information with patients and their loved ones to foster trust and cooperation.
+- Patient and Family Engagement: Share appropriate information with patients and their loved ones to foster trust and cooperation.
 Engaging with the patient and family helps in building rapport and facilitates more personalised care.

 By focusing on these aspects, nursing professionals can enhance the quality of care, improve communication within the healthcare team, and ensure that the documentation process is both efficient and effective.